Inca Trail to Machu Picchu

-You will begin your trek at Km.
+We will collect you from your hotel and travel to Km.
 82 located approximately one and a half hours from Urubamba.
 Here at the trailhead of the Inca Trail to Machu Picchu you will meet your porters and begin your trek following the left bank of the Urubamba River.
-After a couple of hours of gentle hiking, you reach and visit the Inca ruins of Llactapata (2,600m/8,580ft).
-Then you will continue hiking, diverting away from the Urubamba River and following the Cusichaca River towards the village and small agricultural settlement of Huayllabamba (3,200m/10,560ft) where you will have a picnic lunch and set up camp.
-Your total trek today will cover approximately 12 kilometres (7.5 miles), which is about six to eight hours* of hiking.
+After a couple of hours of gentle hiking, you will reach and visit the Inca ruins of Llactapata (2,600m/8,531ft).
+Then you will continue hiking, diverting away from the Urubamba River and following the Cusichaca River towards the village and small agricultural settlement of Huayllabamba where you will have a picnic lunch and set up camp (3,200m/10,498ft).
+Your total trek today will cover approximately 12 kilometres (7.5 miles), which is about six to eight hours of hiking.

 After a relaxed breakfast with time to enjoy the beauty of your campsite, you will register at the Machu Picchu Sanctuary control station to continue on a tough ascending trail with increasingly fantastic views and a clear change of vegetation as you gain altitude.
 You will pass through a protected cloud forest of native trees before reaching your lunch spot at Llullucchapampa.
-Continue the tough ascent towards the highest pass of the trail, called “Warmiwañusta” or Dead Woman’s Pass (4,200m/13779ft).
-Spectacular views lead your way in the afternoon as you descend to your campsite at Pacaymayo at 3,600 metres (11,880 feet).
-Your total trek today will cover approximately 17 kilometres (10.5 miles), which is about seven to eight hours* of hiking.
+Continue the tough ascent towards the highest pass of the trail, called Warmiwañusta or Dead Woman’s Pass (4,200m/13,779ft).
+Spectacular views lead your way in the afternoon as you descend to your campsite at Pacaymayo (3,600m/11,812ft).
+Your total trek today will cover approximately 10 kilometres (6.2 miles), which is about five to six hours of hiking.

 After breakfast you will start your walk and soon encounter the original cobblestone paved trail left by the Incas.
 You will be able to appreciate the sudden changes in vegetation and geology as you pass through different ecological zones.
-Today is a long but interesting and rewarding day, since you will be encountering both original Inca cobblestone trails, as well as magnificent archaeological sites on the way.
+Today is an interesting and rewarding day, since you will be encountering both original Inca cobblestone trails, as well as magnificent archaeological sites along the way.
 You will climb up and over the second pass, the Abra de Runkuracay, (3,800m/12,467ft).
 On a clear day, your efforts are rewarded with unparalleled views of the snow-covered peaks of the Cordillera Vilcabamba and the lush valley vegetation.
-Masterful Inca engineering is visible along the trail and the Inca remains of Sayacmarca at 3,640 metres (13,035 feet) and is a highlight of the trek.
-Explore the site, have a picnic lunch and continue to the incomparable site of Phuyupatamarca, (“the place above the clouds”) at 3,680metres (12,144 feet).
-You will camp here and should have enough time to soak up some of the magical charm of this marvelous campsite.
-Your total trek today will cover approximately 20 kilometres (12.4 miles), which is about eight to ten hours* of hiking.
+Masterful Inca engineering is visible along the trail and at the Inca remains of Sayacmarca (3,640m/11,943ft), a highlight of the trek.
+Explore the site, have a picnic lunch and continue to the incomparable site of Phuyupatamarca, (“the place above the clouds”).
+You will camp here and should have enough time to soak up some of the magical charm of this marvelous campsite (3,680m/12,074ft).
+Your total trek today will cover approximately 11 kilometres (6.7 miles), which is about five to seven hours of hiking.

-Watching the sun rise at Phuyupatamarca is considered one of the highlights of the trek.
+Sunrise in Phuyupatamarca is considered one of the highlights of the trek.
 Today you will reach Machu Picchu, the lost City of the Incas.
 After an early breakfast, you will trek several hours down a clear stone paved trail with several incredible stairways, some carved in stone, a small tunnel and several viewing terraces.
-After continuing along a buttress and passing Phuyupatamarca ruins, the flagstoned trail winds sharply down into the cloud forest to the ruins of WinayWayna (2,644m/8,674ft).
+After continuing along a buttress and passing Phuyupatamarca ruins, the flagstoned trail winds sharply down into the cloud forest to the ruins of WiñayWayna (2,644m/8,675ft).
 Lunch nearby.
 You will continue on to IntiPunku, or Gate of the Sun.
 This is the point where you will get your first glimpse of the spectacular city of Machu Picchu below you.
 A quick descent along the wide royal Inca road and you will spot the mysterious citadel.
-Your total trek today will cover approximately 8 kilometres (5 miles), which is about four hours* of hiking.
+Your total trek today will cover approximately 10 kilometres (6.2 miles), which is about five to six hours of hiking.